Song of Insight.org

 MA, Social Psychology

-BS, What I Like to spread around
+BS, What I like to spread around

 I kinda wanted to do all three.
 This website is my humble attempt to do exactly that (why not have it all?) before I go join that great garage band in the sky.
+In the process, I want to glorify myself by telling my life story.